-Adrian Rubin is an established freelance creative director based in Brooklyn, New York.
+Adrian Rubin is an established freelance creative director based in Philadelphia, Pennsylvania.
 Adrian has been the main freelance creative director for several types of companies, both high-profile and startups.
 He has been in the creative industry for more than a decade and is deeply interested in the fast-evolving pace of arts and design.

 Now that there are more opportunities to express art in different forms and means, Adrian Rubin is looking forward to generating more ideas for his clients.
 At present, he focuses on digital design and marketing, which allowed him to hone his skills aligned with the present modern culture.

 Having a passion for the arts has allowed Mr. Rubin to develop strong creative hobbies.

 I do what I love, and I love what I do.
 My life has been art and art has always become a part of my life.
 I enjoy sketching as my past time, both through a drawing pad or in my digital tablet, which I have been using to help my clients for the last couple of years.

 How did you get started with this hobby?
 What inspired you?